PDAL/PDAL/doc/stages/filters.geomdistance.rst

       }
   ]

 .. figure:: ../images/filters.geomdistance-normal-mode.png
    :scale: 75%
+   :alt: Normal mode distance of Autzen to selection

    Normal distance mode causes any points *within* the given polygon to have a distance of 0.

+    some other text

 .. figure:: ../images/filters.geomdistance-ring-mode.png
    :scale: 75%
+   :alt: Ring mode distance of Autzen to selection

    ``ring`` of ``True`` causes the polygon external ring to be used for distance computation, resulting in distances **inside** the polygon to be computed.

 Options